Notice Otis Series

 Thursday, May 16, 2024 at 7:00 PM

-The Otis Historical Commission and Otis Preservation Trust (OPT), presents author John Dickson speaking on “Berkshire County's Industrial Heritage”
+The Otis Historical Commission and Otis Preservation Trust (OPT) presented author John Dickson speaking on "Berkshire County's Industrial Heritage".
+The event was hosted at Otis Town Hall, Otis, MA.

 Wednesday, April 17th, 2024 at 7:00 PM